directus/directus/docs/guides/headless-cms/build-static-website/next.md

 - In the `<img>` tag, `directus.url` is the value provided when creating the Directus plugin.
 - The `width` attribute demonstrates Directus' built-in image transformations.
 - Once again, `dangerouslySetInnerHTML` should only be used if all content is trusted.
-- Because almost-all fields are used in this page, including those from the `image` relational field, the `fields` property when using the Directus JavaScript SDK can be set to `*.*`.
-- To resolve only specific fields like the image, set the field query to `fields: ['*', 'image.*']`.

 Click on any of the blog post links, and it will take you to a blog post page complete with a header image.